What’s on Kaiserslautern, Ramstein, Landstuhl

 Discover more interesting aspects of Kaiserslautern: a guided tour of the Count Palatinate Hall (with the subterranean passages) and/or walk through the downtown highlights major personages, buildings and events in Kaiserslautern’s multifaceted history.

 The tour begins in the Palatine Hall of the former Renaissance palace, the city’s representative rooms.
-The tour then moves on to the approx. 70-metre-long underground corridors, which allow visitors to experience the history of Kaiserslautern in a lively way.
+The tour then moves on to the approximately 70-metre-long underground corridors, which allow visitors to experience the history of Kaiserslautern in a lively way.

-Saturday, April 12, 10:30 a.m.
+Saturday, May 24, 10:30 a.m.

-7.00 EUR per person / 6.00 EUR reduced
+7.00 EUR per person / 6.00 EUR reduced.

 City tour